AshritaSahoo/SIT-CUBESAT-AS/README.md

 #  Introductory talk by Harrish Kesavan:
 - He is a core team member of To Space.
-- His talk about Exploring pocket cube satellites gave off small satellites, big impact vibes.
+- His talk about Exploring PocketQube satellites gave off small satellites, big impact vibes.
-- A PocketCube is a type of miniaturized satellite designed for space research.
+- A PocketQube is a type of miniaturized satellite designed for space research.
 These tiny satellites typically have a cube shape with 5 cm sides (one-eighth the volume of a CubeSat) and weigh no more than 250 grams.
 They often
   use commercial off-the-shelf components for their electronics.
 Despite their small size, PocketQubes are capable of performing various tasks, from Earth observation and amateur radio communications to scientific research and